MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/start-aksedgeworkernodeupdate.md

 ## Description

-After starting the upgrade process with Start-AksEdgeUpdate, and running Start-AksEdgeUpdate on every machine in the cluster, run this command on every machine to upgrade the worker nodes.
-Please refresh the powershell instance and re-import the AKS-EE module before running this command.
+After starting the upgrade process with `Start-AksEdgeUpdate`, and running `Start-AksEdgeUpdate` on every machine in the cluster, run this command on every machine to upgrade the worker nodes.
+Refresh the PowerShell instance and re-import the AKS Edge Essentials module before running this command.

 ## Examples